Muneerali199/DocMagic/README.md

   - ✉️ **Business Letters** with perfect tone and formatting

 ### 🛠️ **Professional Tools & Features**
-- **ATS Analyzer**: Real-time resume scanning for Applicant Tracking System compatibility
+- **Advanced ATS Analyzer**: Comprehensive resume scanning with detailed scoring and optimization suggestions
-- **Template Library**: Curated collection of professional, modern templates
+- **Professional Template Library**: Curated collection of ATS-optimized, modern templates with glass morphism design
+- **Guided Resume Builder**: 9-step workflow with progress tracking and intelligent navigation
-- **Smart Editing**: Intuitive WYSIWYG editor with real-time preview
+- **Smart Editing**: Intuitive WYSIWYG editor with real-time preview and mobile-first design
-- **Multi-Format Export**: Download as PDF, DOCX, or PPTX with one click
+- **Enhanced Export Options**: Download as PDF, DOCX, or PPTX with improved formatting and ATS compatibility
 - **Chart Integration**: Automatic data visualization for presentations using Recharts
+- **Mobile-Responsive Navigation**: Touch-optimized interface that works perfectly on all devices
+- **📄 Comprehensive About Page**: Detailed information about features, technology, security, and roadmap accessible at `/about`
+- **🧭 Intuitive Navigation**: Clean header with easy access to Resume, Presentation, Letter tools, and About page
 - **Image Integration**: Professional stock photos from Pexels API

 ## 🛠️ Tech Stack & Architecture